jeffThompson/ChanceAndRandomness-OLD/README.md

     Meeting times   Fridays 9:30am–12:20pm, 1:30–4:30pm
     Location        Varies, depending on what we’re working on that week

 In this seven-week course, we will explore chance and randomness as tools for making art.
 We’ll look at lots of historical examples—from visual art, music, popular culture, science, and technology—and create artworks that investigate the creative potential of letting go of artistic decisions and collaborating with chance and randomness.
 We’ll start with analog methods like drawing and collage, then move into writing code later in the class.
+The course culminates in a multi-week, open-ended project that connects the ideas covered in the class with your own creative practice.

 Along the way, we’ll also discuss the differences between chance, randomness, information, and entropy, do some readings to contextualize our work, explore performance and scores for work, and discuss what happens when (to varying degrees) remove the artist’s hand in favor of mechanisms out of our control.